 There were 5 of these summit markers all in different spots…couldn’t figure out why but we finally made it… 10.5 miles in 7 hours wasn’t too bad we thought!

 Loved the knife-edge ridge here that separates one basin from the other.
 We came up from the far right while the Mountaineer’s Route follows along the near side of this ridge.
-I am now WAY interested in trying that winter route.
+I am now WAY interested in doing that alternate route.

 Another bucket item off the list!
 We spent about 40 minutes up here enjoying 360 degree views, warm rays from the sun and the whole peak to ourselves.
 At 1:10, we started back down for what we estimated to take about 5 hours.